 Let’s face it, some of us are like zombies when we wake up (some more than others), and we are not precisely ourselves until that first sip of coffee goes into our mouth.
 We are truly addicted, and we love being addicted to it, but now, imagine you don’t get that cup of coffee, you will turn from a sleepwalking zombie into a human eating one in a second.

 But don’t worry, we are here to help you, and we will go through the best methods of brewing coffee without a machine, even without electricity (for those random power outages people may experience).

 Coffee can join you in camping or outdoors, on the beach, hotels, trips, you name it, the point is having that old friend of yours always backing you up and giving you the energy to keep the challenges of the day-to-day at bay.

 The Instant Coffee Method

-Ok relax, I know this doesn’t sound that good, but hey, it’s convenient as it gets, and some instant coffee brands are not bad at all, it’s just a matter of actually finding something you may like.
-Instant coffee can work in a pinch, and it can save you from a day without coffee, after all, think that is way worse for some of us, and again, some instant coffee brands are not bad at all.
+Ok relax, I know this doesn’t sound that good!
+But hey, it’s convenient as it gets, and some instant coffee brands are not bad at all, it’s just a matter of actually finding something you may like.
+Instant coffee can work in a pinch, and it can save you from a day without coffee, after all, think that is way worse for some of us, and again, there are some best instant coffee brands that are not bad at all.

 For this method you will need the following –